-- You will complete 12 additional graduate-level credits including Critical Inquiry I (3 credits), Critical Inquiry II (3 credits), Introduction to Health Policy (3 credits) and one of the following elective choices (3 credits)
+- You will complete 12 additional graduate-level credits including Theoretical Foundations (3 credits), Evidence Based Care: Evaluating Research (3 credits), Introduction to Health Policy (3 credits) and one of the following elective choices (3 credits)

 - Introduction to Administration in the Clinical Setting